nwagu/forms/README.md

 This simple library aims to add structure to the creation and management of forms on Android.
 From simple login forms to more complex forms that contain varying object types.

-#### Note: This project is morphing into a Kotlin Multiplatform project.
-Please use the latest stable version for android: 1.0.3

 ## Usage

 Add the dependency